obreo/CodeCommit_Docker_Build/README.md

 #### Explaining in Detail:

-AWS CodeCommit service mainly includes four stages in which each stage represents an independent service which is integrated together to create a CI/CD workflow:
+AWS CodeCommit service mainly includes four stages in which each stage represents an independent service that is integrated together to create a CI/CD workflow:

 1. CodeCommit(Optional - if other git repository used):
 A Git repository that stores and controls the application's files that would be compiled and deployed.